Wide shot: History

 This type of filmmaking was a result of filmmakers trying to retain the sense of the viewer watching a play in front of them, as opposed to just a series of pictures.

-The wide shot has been used since films have been made as it is a very basic type of cinematography.
+The wide shot is a very basic type of cinematography that has been used since the start of films.
 In 1878, one of the first true motion pictures, Sallie Gardner at a Gallop, was released.
 Even though this wouldn't be considered a film in the current motion picture industry, it was a huge step towards complete motion pictures.
 It is arguable that it is very basic but it still remains that it was displayed as a wide angle as both the rider and horse are fully visible in the frame.

 In the 1880s, celluloid photographic film and motion picture cameras became available so more motion pictures could be created in the form of Kinetoscope or through projectors.
 These early films also maintained a wide angle layout as it was the best way to keep everything visible for the viewer.
 Once motion pictures became more available in the 1890s, there were public screenings of many different films only being around a minute long, or even less.
 These films again adhered to the wide shot style.
 One of the first competitive filming techniques came in the form of the close-up, as George Albert Smith incorporated them into his film Hove.
 Though unconfirmed as the first usage of this method, it is one of the earliest recorded examples.
 Once the introduction of new framing techniques were introduced, more and more styles were developed and used for the benefits they could provide that wide shots couldn't.